pi0neerpat/indexer-docker-compose/load-stats/readme.md

 - This is 900 connections for a single indexer.
 Not sure that is even supported?
 - Internal server error on grafana - "Annotation query failed"

-## 5 min - 2 machines with 300 connections total
+## 5 min - 2 machines with 300 connections

 ```bash
 ./cli test --output report.csv --duration 300 \